kubernetes/sig-release/release-team/role-handbooks/release-signal/README.md

       - _Assigning any other task that the main coordinator does._

       <br>**_Note:_** The Release Signal Lead has the ensure that the assignments are fair and the work distribution during the cycle is even.

+**_Note:_** Shadows not having any of the above roles in any week are supposed to complete tasks assigned by the 'Main Coordinator' and regularly observe and report about failures/flakes on the testgrid dashboards.

 ### Early Release